tmrrw/awesome-sustainability/README.md

 Awesome Sustainability
 ======================

-A list of resources to embrace ecological, sustainable and ethical consumption
+A list of resources to embrace ecological, sustainable and ethical consumption.

-*NOTE: Please check local availability or shipping constraints when engaging with a linked resource.*
+*NOTE: Please check local availability or shipping constraints when engaging with a linked resource.
+Purchasing from a local dealer might not only fill up a fridge within your neighbourhood, but has also a significant smaller footprint compared to the shipment of an individual delivery.*

 ### Clothing